On the space of $2d$ integrable models: Integrable deformations of a single scalar

 This observation is what was originally used to find an explicit formula for all Korteweg–de Vries charges in \cite{10.1063/1.1665232}.
 Here, this observation is reframed as a direct consequence of the structure of the Lie algebra itself.

 When $[j]=1$, we find two sequences of mutually commuting Lagrangians (again unique up to an affine transformation $j\to aj+b$ with $a,b\in\mathbb{C}$).
-The first sequence corresponds to the symmetries of Liouville, sine–Gordon, and modified Korteweg–de Vries, also proven to be infinite dimensional in \cite{Kruskal2}
+The first sequence corresponds to the symmetries of Liouville, sine-Gordon, and modified Korteweg–de Vries, also proven to be infinite dimensional in \cite{Kruskal2}

 In this case, along with actions of the form (\ref{eq:scalardeform}) which include the modified Korteweg–de Vries model, there are also Lorentz invariant actions invariant under these symmetries of the form